Fangyu-Zhou/personalBlog/README.md

 This is a individual develop project,
 I'm developing this blog web to be used as my personal blog when finishing

-Currently working on the configerations, exceptions and loggers
+Currently working on the database design